 1. Where and when can I fish in the ocean without a fishing license?

-Anyone 16 years and older must have a fishing license displayed so that it is plainly visible above the waist to take any kind of fish, mollusk, invertebrate or crustacean in California, except for persons angling from a public pier for non-commercial purposes in ocean or bay waters.
+Anyone 16 years and older must have a valid fishing license to take any kind of fish, mollusk, invertebrate or crustacean in California, except for persons angling from a public pier for non-commercial purposes in ocean or bay waters.
 A public pier is defined in the sport fishing regulations as a publicly owned manmade structure that has the following characteristics: is connected, above the mean high tide, to the main coastline or to the landmass of a named and charted natural island; has unrestricted free access for the general public; and has been built or currently functions for the primary purpose of allowing angling access to ocean waters.

 Additionally, publicly owned jetties or breakwaters that are connected to land, as described above, that have free unrestricted access for the general public and whose purpose it is to form the most seaward protective boundary of an ocean harbor are public piers.
 Jetties, breakwaters, promenades, sea walls, moles, docks, linings, barriers and other structures that are not the most seaward protective boundary of an ocean harbor, are not public piers.

-Even though a license is not required on a public pier, all other regulations (including minimum size, bag limits and seasons) apply while fishing from a public pier.
+Even though a license is not required on a public pier, all other regulations (including minimum size, bag limits, seasons and report card requirements) apply while fishing from a public pier.

 If you are in doubt about whether or not a license is needed to fish a particular location, the best way to avoid a potential citation is to purchase a license or find another spot to fish where you are sure that a license is not required.

-The Department of Fish and Game offers two "Free Fishing Days" per year (typically one in June and one in September - dates vary each year, so check the regulations or the California Department of Fish & Game Marine Region web site) to encourage new and lapsed anglers to participate in this great outdoor tradition.
-On these dates, the Department of Fish and Game waives the normal licensing requirements; all other fishing regulations, such as bag and size limits, gear restrictions and fishing hours remain in effect, however.
+The Department of Fish and Game offers two "Free Fishing Days" per year (typically one in June and one in September - dates vary each year, so check the regulations or the California Department of Fish and Game web site) to encourage new and lapsed anglers to participate in this great outdoor tradition.
+On these dates, the Department of Fish and Game waives the normal licensing requirements (note: abalone, sturgeon and spiny lobster report cards ARE required on Free Fishing Days); all other fishing regulations, such as bag and size limits, gear restrictions and fishing hours remain in effect, however.

-2. Do I need a Bay-Delta sport fishing enhancement stamp or an ocean enhancement stamp while fishing from a public pier?
+2. Do I need an ocean enhancement stamp while fishing from a public pier?

-No. A Bay-Delta sport fishing enhancement stamp is required when fishing anywhere in the tidal waters of San Francisco Bay east of the Golden Gate Bridge, San Pablo Bay, Carquinez Strait, and the Sacramento-San Joaquin Delta, where a fishing license is required.
-An ocean enhancement stamp is required when fishing anywhere in the ocean south of Point Arguello (Santa Barbara county) where a fishing license is required.
-Neither of these stamps is required to fish from a public pier.
+No. An ocean enhancement stamp is required when fishing anywhere in the ocean south of Point Arguello (Santa Barbara county) where a fishing license is required.
+This stamp is not required to fish from a public pier.